JNRowe/jnrowe.github.io/articles/tips/Disabling_cursor_blinking_in_GTK.rst

 Cursor blinking is a severe annoyance for some people(not me, I patch apps to add it), and disabling it for GTK+ applications is really quite simple.
-If you’re a gnome_ user then the setting to change blinking is in the keyboard properties dialog that can be found in the system menu.
+If you’re a GNOME_ user then the setting to change blinking is in the keyboard properties dialog that can be found in the system menu.
 If you’re using KDE_ you should edit :file:`~/.gtkrc-2.0-kde`.
-If you’re using neither gnome or KDE you can add a directive to your :file:`~/.gtkrc-2.0`:
+If you’re using neither GNOME or KDE you can add a directive to your :file:`~/.gtkrc-2.0`:

 .. code-block:: cpp